lubusIN/laravel-mojo/README.md

 Since thats why the wiki is made for!
 But, no one cares sigh...

 Stuck somewhere using the laravel mojo, any feature requests, or a TV series recommendation?
 Feel free to [create an issue on gitHub](https://github.com/lubusIN/laravel-mojo/issues), I'll try to address it as soon as possible.

+## Prerequisites
+- If you are upgrading from v1 to v2 please checkout the [changelog](https://github.com/lubusIN/laravel-mojo/blob/master/changelog.md)
+- PHP >=7.0
+- CURL extension should be enabled

 ## Installation